Reynau/tiled-to-pixi/README.md

 # Tiled to Pixi
-Transforms a Tiled tmx map to a Pixi container ready to usewewerw
+Transforms a Tiled tmx map to a Pixi container ready to use.

 ## How to use
 Load your .tmx file and the necessary assets to render the map using PIXI.Loader, and let the module do the rest!